mikeagun/staticimp/README.md

 If you already use Node.js and/or have a webserver with plenty of RAM, Staticman is a great tool and you should check it out.

 While staticman is great, the memory consumption is a little heavy for running in stateless/serverless environments (e.g. [Google Cloud Run](https://cloud.google.com/run)) or on a tiny VPS.

-In my use and testing it takes around 70-110+MB RAM idling, and >120MB during startup (which takes 2-3 seconds), which makes it a little tight for a VPS with 128MB total.
+In my use and testing:
+- RAM Usage is around 70-110+MB RAM idling, and >120MB during startup, which makes it a little tight for a VPS with 128MB total.
-While that could probably be reduced some, Node isn't known for for being lightweight on RAM usage.
+- startup takes 2-3 seconds
-In addition, the docker image is around 1.4GB (for pulling in all the dependencies), which isn't a big deal but does slow down docker pull / run
+- docker image is around 1.4GB (for pulling in all the dependencies), which isn't a big deal but does slow down docker pull / run

+_NOTE: none of the above may matter if you have a large webserver that is always running, has 100s of MB free memory, and lots of disk space, but might very much matter on a small VPS_

+While the above numbers could probably be reduced (maybe even significantly), Node isn't known for for being lightweight, so I wrote staticimp to solve the same static-site/dynamic-content problem with a much smaller footprint.

 # Resources
-staticimp is a lightweight solution to the static-site-dynamic-content problem:
+staticimp is a lightweight solution to the static-site/dynamic-content problem:
-- small docker image (under 30MB)
 - relatively low RAM usage (4-8MB)_\*_
 - startup is fast (10-40ms to first HTTP response, 400ms including docker run on my machine)_\*_
+- small docker image (under 30MB)

 _\* the RAM/startup time numbers are based on informal benchmarking on my dev machine_